stassev/RigNN-Mechanical-Linkage-Neural-Network/README.md

 ![](Strandbeest_example/strandbeest_net.png)

-Below this is a snapshot of the physical realization of the Strandbeest linkage with traces drawn by the motions of each node.
+Below is a snapshot of the physical realization of the Strandbeest linkage with traces drawn by the motions of each node.
 The two fixed nodes are highlighted as dots.
 The one on the left is connected to the third input node which traces out a circle.
 The output node (circled) draws the shape at the bottom.

 ![](Strandbeest_example/strandbeest_traj.png)